Report bear and other wildlife encounters to the BC Conservation Officer Service (COS) RAPP line at 1.877.952.7277

 Other attractants in and around homes include garbage, recyclables, fruit trees, berry bushes, vegetable gardens, bird feeders, barbeques, citronella candles and even hot tub covers.
 Everyone is required to keep these items secured and away from bears.
 Homeowners should also ensure any renters learn how to manage attractants.

 • Store garbage, recycling and organic waste (compost) in a secure building (not on your patio or porch).
+Ensure recycling is rinsed and garbage bins are only curbside between 5:00 am and 7:00 pm on collection days.
+See our Garbage and Recycling page to find out when your collection day is.

 • Burn barbeques clean and remove all grease and food scraps after every use or take drip pans inside.